NEWS

 © GOOD Worldwide Inc. All Rights Reserved.

-The only scientist to ever walk on the moon found out he was allergic to moon rocks in ironic twist
+The only scientist to walk on the moon found he was allergic to moon rocks in ironic twist

-The last Apollo mission was rather interesting yet concerning for the scientist because of what he discovered upon returning to the landing module.
+The last Apollo mission was concerning due to what he discovered upon returning to the module.

-The only scientist to ever walk on the moon found out he was allergic to moon rocks in ironic twist
+The only scientist to walk on the moon found he was allergic to moon rocks in ironic twist

 Cover Image Source: Getty Images | Photo by Photo by Space Frontiers